Sv443/Sv443/README.md

 ---

 My projects are free and open source so I rely on donations to keep my servers and domains running.
-So if you like what I do, please consider [supporting my development.](https://github.com/sponsors/Sv443) Any help is greatly appreciated!
+So if you like what I do, please consider [supporting.](https://github.com/sponsors/Sv443) Any help is greatly appreciated!

 <!-- TODO: add this workflow https://github.com/JamesIves/github-sponsors-readme-action -->
 <!-- Massive thanks to my sponsors ❤